ad-auroram/Big-Data/doc/Plan.md

 For area_titles, I learned about the endswith() function to check for statewide statistics and exclude them.
 Once I figured that out, I referenced the dictionary demonstration in class and modeled this one after it, and it was smooth sailing from there.

+industry_data.py originally had a lot more calls to util functions, but I replaced them by defining variables with them at the beginning of the method, so then they'd be called once rather than multiple times.

 *   [ ] **Tag** the last commit in this phase `implemented` and push it to GitLab.